 Getting arrested for DUI does not mean you will be convicted.
 Police misconduct, defective breathalyzers and crime lab mistakes may be enough to get your charges lessened or dismissed.
 Visit our page on Colorado DUI Laws to learn more.

-In Colorado, human smuggling involves providing transportation to a person for the purpose of entering or remaining in the country in violation of immigration laws.
-Smuggling of humans is a class 3 felony, with penalties including 4 to 16 years in prison and a fine of up to $750,000.
+Under CRS § 18-13-12, smuggling of humans is a class 3 felony, with penalties including 4 to 16 years in prison and a fine of up to $750,000.
 The person who does the smuggling is often informally referred to as a “coyote.”